cybertec-postgresql/pgwatch2/docs/installation_options.rst

 ::

     # launching in ad-hoc / test mode
-    docker run --rm -p 3000:3000 -p 8080:8080 -e PW2_ADHOC_CONN_STR="postgresql://user:pwd@mydb:5432/mydb1" \
+    docker run --rm -p 3000:3000 -e PW2_ADHOC_CONN_STR="postgresql://user:pwd@mydb:5432/mydb1" \
-        -e PW2_ADHOC_CONFIG=unprivileged --name pw2 cybertec/pgwatch2
+        -e PW2_ADHOC_CONFIG=unprivileged --name pw2 cybertec/pgwatch2-postgres

     # launching in ad-hoc / test mode, creating metrics helpers automatically (requires superuser)
-    docker run --rm -p 3000:3000 -p 8080:8080 -e PW2_ADHOC_CONN_STR="postgresql://user:pwd@mydb:5432/mydb1" \
+    docker run --rm -p 3000:3000 -e PW2_ADHOC_CONN_STR="postgresql://user:pwd@mydb:5432/mydb1" \
-        -e PW2_ADHOC_CONFIG=exhaustive -e PW2_ADHOC_CREATE_HELPERS=true --name pw2 cybertec/pgwatch2
+        -e PW2_ADHOC_CONFIG=exhaustive -e PW2_ADHOC_CREATE_HELPERS=true --name pw2 cybertec/pgwatch2-postgres

 NB!
-Using the ``PW2_ADHOC_CREATE_HELPERS`` flag assumes superuser privileges and will try to create all of the metrics fetching helpers automatically on the monitored DB) and does not clean up the helpers on exitings so for a permanent setting one could change the user to an unprivileged 'pgwatch2' user.
+Using the ``PW2_ADHOC_CREATE_HELPERS`` flag will try to create all metrics fetching helpers automatically if not already existing - this assumes superuser privileges though, which is not recommended for long term setups for obvious reasons.
+In case a long term need rises it's recommended to change the monitoring role to an unprivileged *pgwatch2* user, which by default gets execute *GRANT*-s to all helper functions.
+More details on secure setups can be found in the :ref:`security chapter <security>`.

 Prometheus mode
 ---------------